BY: REGINA BRESLER

 For many of us the words “drugs” and “social responsibility” don’t really mesh, and barely even fit in the same sentence.
 Meet Ean Seeb: community activist, entrepreneur, and co-founder of Denver Relief, one of Colorado’s most successful medical marijuana providers.
 Splitting his time between his patients, his passion for performance, and strong belief in civic duty, Ean is not exactly your prototypical stoner icon.
 When we finally got the chance to talk to him, it was after well over two dozen meetings he already had that day, and it was barely even lunchtime.

 While the bulk of the country burns through their cellphone minutes trying to get their local delivery dude to peddle over and cure what ails them, the citizens of Colorado can turn to Denver Relief for High Times ranked top medical marijuana strands like Bio-Diesel and their highly acclaimed edibles.
 They put in plenty of man-hours on product development, and worked out a standardized dosage to make for better pain relief via some prize winning vittles.
 Their patented CannaBits candy is a best-seller, and the Lolli’s are a retooling of Ean’s childhood business.
+Today there are lots of CBD products including vape pens such as banana runtz revolution pen.

 “I had an accident a few years ago that left me missing the tip of my pinkie.
 Always having been a fan of weed, I tended to some of the pain that way and realized it was also helping with an old ski injury that had left my arm partially paralyzed for a short while.
 When I applied for my paperwork, I realized that there was a business to be made in helping other people work through the process.
 I was always a businessman, and people began approaching me to become a caregiver.
 All sorts of flakes and weirdos.
 It never felt right until my partners, Kayvan S.T.
 Khalatbari and Adam Johnson, came along.”